-Instead of asking, “How can I get more traffic?”, first ask, “what steps can I take that will guide this visitor toward a buying decision?”
+Instead of asking, “How can I get more traffic?”, first ask, “What steps can I take that will guide this visitor toward a buying decision?”

-If your website is not allowing you to create connections with your visitors, allowing them to get to know you more slowly, you’re going to need more and more and more traffic to find that needle-in-the-haystack client who is ready to buy on their first visit.
+If your website is not optimized to capture opportunities to nurture relationships, you’re going to need more and more and more traffic to find that needle-in-the-haystack client who is ready to buy on their first visit.